 Get a Phone with a Dual Camera

 Phone manufacturers are aware that digital zoom is snake oil.
-For the discerning customer who won’t settle for less than the best, there are phones that do actually have optical zoom.
+For the discerning customer who won’t settle for less than the best, some phones do have optical zoom.

 Enter the dual camera.
-You’ve noticed that the back of your phone has several little lensy, lightbulby kinda things?
+You’ve noticed that the back of your phone has several little lens-y, lightbulb-y kind of things?
 If you’re particularly observant, you might have noticed that there are more of those than your phone from a few years back had.

-Those are actually different cameras (and you were right about the light).
+Those are different cameras (and you were right about the light).
 Allowing for a movable lens would require giving the camera more depth in the phone, and you can’t have that.
 Instead, they just added another camera and lens with a different focal length.
-When you zoom in, the phone automatically switches to using the camera with the lens that will produce the best quality photo for that shot.
+When you smartphone zoom, your device automatically switches to using the camera with the lens that will produce the best quality photo for that shot.

 That’s pretty slick, huh?